patience4711/read-APSystems-YC600-QS1-DS3/README.md

 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages.

-See it in action on youtube: https://youtu.be/7ZOAcrYXxbM
+See it in action on youtube: https://youtu.be/7ZOAcrYXxbM in case someone wants to print the housing: https://1drv.ms/u/s!AkMG5FvUwhedim8a_tVLywAivVDI?e=XIwhYg This is for a nodemcu board 31x58mm

 ## features
 - Easy wifi config portal